neonpanel/neonpanel-documentation/resources/Balance.md

-# Balance API Documentation
+# Inventory Balance API Documentation

 ## Introduction
-This API provides functionality for managing balances in the NeonPanel platform.
+This API provides functionality for managing inventory balances in the NeonPanel platform.
+It specifically handles Inventory Balances information from third-party sources, which is used for the Inventory Audit process.
+During this process, NeonPanel compares internally calculated data with external data to ensure accuracy and consistency.

 ---